Flag of Indianapolis

 The flag of Indianapolis has a dark blue field with a white five-pointed star pointing upwards in the center.
 Around the star is a circular field in red.
 Surrounding the red field is a white ring, from which extend four white stripes from top to bottom and from hoist to fly, thus creating four equal quadrants in the field.
 The stripes are about one-seventh the width of the flag, with the white ring the same width as the stripes.
 The diameter of the red circle is about two-ninths the width of the flag.

-The current flag design was adopted by the City of Indianapolis on May 20, 1963.
-The flag was first raised from the City–County Building on November 7, 1963.
+The flag design was adopted by the City of Indianapolis on May 20, 1963.
+The flag was first raised from the City-County Building on November 7, 1963.
 It was designed by John Herron Art Institute student Roger E. Gohl.

 History

 First and second flag

 The city's first municipal flag was designed by city council member William Johnson in 1911 and approved by a commission appointed by Mayor Samuel "Lew" Shank.
 The flag's unveiling was scheduled for July 4, 1911; however, it was reported that no one attended the ceremony as most residents were elsewhere greeting President William Howard Taft who was visiting Indianapolis for the Independence Day holiday.

 A revised version of the first flag was designed by Harry B. Dynes and adopted by Common Council on June 21, 1915.
 The flag's design appears to draw inspiration from the American flag.
 The design divided the flag vertically into two sections.
 The first section (two-fifths of the flag's length) displays a dark blue field overlaid by a white ring with four white diagonal spokes radiating toward each of the section's four corners, representing the city's four diagonal avenues from Alexander Ralston's 1821 Plat of the Town of Indianapolis (Indiana, Kentucky, Massachusetts, and Virginia) meeting at Monument Circle.
 Eight white stars set in this section represent the city's four appointed boards (public works, public safety, health, and parks) and four elected officers (city clerk, controller, judge, and board of school commissioners).
 A large white star centered on the circle is overlaid by the city's corporate seal in gold, representing the mayor.
 Nine horizontal stripes occupy the remaining three-fifths of the flag, alternating red and white, representing each common council seat.

 The flag proved unpopular, having never been fabricated until 1960.
 The design's shortcomings included a tiny city seal that was difficult to decipher, eight seemingly arbitrary stars, and a visual resemblance to variants of the Confederate battle flag.